The Missing Chevalier

-In late 2014 I was notified by the company that did my DNA testing that my family tree could be migrated to another site as this one would no longer be supporting family trees.
+In late 2014 I was notified by the company that did my DNA testing that family trees would no longer be supported, but that they could be migrated to another site.
 I thought that was interesting because I didn’t have a family tree.
-Why don’t I have a family tree?
+Why didn’t I have a family tree?
 Thinking it would be fairly easy, I proceeded to fill out what I knew of my recent ancestors.
 Indeed, when distant ancestors weren’t automatically populated in my tree I was usually able to find information on other websites.
-People had done a lot of work for me already.
+People had already done a lot of work for me.
 There was just one conspicuously missing part of my tree.
 And it wasn’t even very far back.

 I didn’t grow up knowing my father or his parents.
 My parents divorced when I was six and I didn’t see my dad for several years until he had a layover in Minneapolis when I was fourteen.
 It was a very short visit and I haven’t seen him since, although I’ve occasionally kept up with him over email and, later, instant messages.

 I found out that Betty was born in London, which truly fascinated me.
-My grandfather had married her in Chelsea, London and they moved straight away to the western U.S. I didn’t know much about searching for ancestors at the time, but I found out that Betty was born in the first quarter of 1930, most likely to a woman named Marie Courtenay.
-My curiosity grew progressively stronger.
-It turned out that Courtenay was a noble British name and that they had come from descendants of French kings.
+My grandfather had married her in Chelsea, London and they moved straight away to the western United States.
+I didn’t know much about searching for ancestors at the time, but I found out that Betty was born in the first quarter of 1930, most likely to a woman named Marie Courtenay.
+I became even more curious.
+It turned out that “Courtenay” was a noble British name and that they had come from descendants of French kings.

-Everyone is a descendant of nobles, depending on how many generations back are the ancestors in question.
+Everyone is a descendant of nobles, but they may be very far back in one’s family tree.
 I don’t particularly want to have nobles in my ancestry.
 I’d rather, for example, find that my ancestors fought for the French revolution than against it.
-But one really excellent benefit of being their descendant is that you can find out a great deal more information than usual about your ancestors.
-It’s more satisfying to see a picture or painting of an ancestor or to read about them in newspapers than just knowing them as a name.
+But one benefit of being a descendant of nobles is that you can find out a great deal more information than usual about your ancestors.
+It’s more satisfying to see a picture or painting of an ancestor or to read about them in newspaper archives than just knowing them as a name.
 Why else would you search for your ancestors than to find out who they were?

 I remember over the next few years the frustration I felt knowing that I’d likely never find anything about who Marie Courtenay was, how she lived, where she came from, or who her parents were.
 It was a few more months before I even confirmed that she was my grandma’s mother.
 I tried entering her name and variations of her name countless ways in Internet searches.
 I used advanced searching techniques.
 I uploaded my DNA to websites, organizing my DNA relatives into groups of people who all matched with me on the same chromosome segment, ruling out chromosome segments that appeared to be from different sides of my family.
 I was ridiculously persistent.
 But I found, whether through my lack of genealogical skills or her mysteriousness, that this Marie Courtenay’s parentage was quite puzzling.
 Little did I now that it would get more mysterious as I found out more information.